lumusitech/backend-node-ts-clean-noc-app/README.md

 - [ts-node-dev](https://www.npmjs.com/package/ts-node-dev): It restarts target node process when any of required files changes (as standard node-dev) but shares Typescript compilation process between restarts.
 This significantly increases speed of restarting comparing to node-dev -r ts-node/register ..., nodemon -x ts-node ... variations because there is no need to instantiate ts-node compilation each time.

 - [rimraf](https://www.npmjs.com/package/rimraf): The UNIX command rm -rf for node.

+- [Prisma](https://www.npmjs.com/package/prisma): Prisma is a next-generation ORM that consists of these tools:
+  - Prisma Client: Auto-generated and type-safe query builder for Node.js & TypeScript
+  - Prisma Migrate: Declarative data modeling & migration system
+  - Prisma Studio: GUI to view and edit data in your database